jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     > create mode 100644 contribute.md
     >```

-6. Now your `git status` should look like the below:
+6. Now your `git status` should look like the below.
+Yay!
+Let's work.

     >```
     >$ git status